 Set Image Layer Properties

-When an image layer is selected in the Layer Manager, the Layer Properties panel displays image parameter options, including brightness, contrast, transparent color, interpolation method, display method, etc.
+After selecting an image layer in the Layer Manager, the Layer Properties panel displays image parameter options, including brightness, contrast, transparent color, interpolation method, display method, etc.

 The system supports selecting multiple image layers simultaneously for batch property settings.
-However, when the selected layers contain both single-band and multi-band images, you cannot uniformly set the parameters in the Display Method group.
+However, when the selected layers contain both single-band and multi-band images, the parameters in the Display Method group cannot be uniformly set.

 Image Parameters